Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

    - In the **Redirect URIs** | **Suggested Redirect URIs for public clients (mobile, desktop)** section, select **https://login.microsoftonline.com/common/oauth2/nativeclient**

 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
-   - In the **Delegated permissions** section, select the **User.Read** in the list.
+   - In the **Delegated permissions** section, select **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

 ##### Configure the  UWP App (UWP-App-calling-MSGraph) to use your app registration